Choosing the Best backpack for Hiking Is Easy (Honest).

 Jake and I have used many backpacks over the years.
 We’ve built up a pretty good understanding of what you need to look for when choosing the right one for your travels.
 And your back.

 Ready to dance on air as you skip merrily over harsh, unforgiving terrain?
 Better yet, are you ready to slip off your rucksack with a feeling of, ‘Oooh, that feels good.’
 Rather than, ‘Arghh!
 My spine feels like a herd of cows has stampeded over it.’?

 James, how long will we be hiking for?

 I’m using a figure of 3 – 5 days.
 Why?
 Because if you’re day hiking you can get by with a small rucksack, maybe even a daysac, as your packing list will be small.
 Unless you feel you need to carry every possible response to every possible scenario, in which case… you’re going to need a bigger rucksack!

-Planning long distance hikes is a great way to get you focussed on efficiency.
+Planning long-distance hikes is a great way to get you focused on efficiency.
 Keeping the weight down whilst acknowledging the potential for being whipped raw by storms, or lashed by brutal winds, will force you to assess exactly what goes into your packing list.

 I’m rigid on this figure.
 Why?
 Because you not only do you need the best backpack for your hike, but you also need one into which you can pack all your gear.

 No equipment should be dangling from loops or strapped to the exterior of your rucksack.
 Apart from your trekking poles, you spent so much time agonising over before hitting that ‘Buy now’ button.